The scenery in the Bay of Kotor is breathtaking anyway. But the old town of Kotor is also worth seeing.

 Especially the many large cruise ships that call at Kotor ensure a rush of visitors in the summer months, which the tranquil old town often seems to be unable to cope with.
 If possible, plan your visit around the ships.

-If you are entering Montenegro as part of a package tour, you don’t need to worry about anything else.
-However, if you travel to Montenegro on your own and organize your own accommodation, as I did, you must register at one of the tourist offices in Kotor within 24 hours of entering the country.
-Otherwise, fines of up to 200€ are to be threatened upon departure.
+If you are traveling to Montenegro as part of a package tour, you don’t need to worry about anything else.
+However, if you travel to Montenegro on your own like I did and organize your accommodation yourself, you must register at one of the tourist offices in Kotor within 24 hours of entering the country.
+Otherwise, you could face a fine of up to €200 when you leave the country.
 (Whether this is actually enforced in the end, I do not know.
 Online you will find reads about the most diverse experiences with non-compliance with this regulation).

-For registration you need your passport with the entry stamp and the name or address of your accommodation; for private accommodation such as vacation apartments also the name of the landlord.
-Registration costs 1€ per day and is done in a few minutes.
+To register, you will need your passport with the entry stamp and your name or the address of your accommodation; for private accommodation such as vacation apartments, you will also need the name of the landlord.
+Registration costs €1 per day and takes just a few minutes.
 Then you will be issued a certificate of registration, which is best kept with your passport.

 Here you can find the official information about registration as a tourist in Montenegro